 - Will the tax rules of a Roth IRA work to my advantage?

 Keep in mind that federal income tax laws are complex and ever-changing.
 The information presented here is based on current interpretations of the law and isn’t guaranteed beyond the current tax year.
-Again, consult a trusted advisor.
+Again, consult a trusted professional.

 Also remember, all investing involves risk, so there's no guarantee you'll reach your retirement goals.